Delaware Medicaid Long Term Care Eligibility for 2023

 Individuals that opt for enrollment in the Program of All-Inclusive Care for the Elderly (PACE) are not eligible to enroll in a Managed Care.

-Delaware long term care insurance partnership:
+Delaware long term care insurance partnership in 2023:

 This is a program between the state and private insurance companies.
 Partnership policies protect assets by matching dollar for dollar what policy holders pay into their policies.
 For example, if you bought a Partnership Policy with a maximum benefit payout of $155,000 then you are able to protect $155,000 of your assets.
 For married couples each spouse needs to purchase their own policy.
 Once the $155,000 worth of long term care coverage is used, you may apply for Medicaid with $155,000 worth of assets exempted.